Did you know that on average, every corporate job opening attracts 250 resumes?

 A video resume adds credibility to your profile because it makes you and your skills more personal.
 The recruiter gets to see the person behind the resume first-hand, making it easier for them to consider your skills and experience.

 Another smart way to lend credibility is by including short testimonials by your ex-colleagues or managers, reaffirming your capabilities and strengths.
+Consider utilizing top-notch video services to make your video resume look professional and appealing, thereby enhancing your chances of standing out from the rest even further.

 2. Demonstrates communication skills